YewoMhango/MyLamp/README.md

 # MyLamp Bible
-This is a desktop Windows Bible app made with electron
+This is a desktop Windows Bible app made with electron.
+Download page can be found [here](https://YewoMhango.github.io/MyLamp/index.html)